 Set Out Fresh Towels

 I used to always just tell our guests they can take any towels they need from our linen closet.
-But, now that our linen closet is overrun with pool towels and other random messes, I like to set the towels on the bathroom sink or on the bed.
+But, now that our linen closet is overrun with pool towels and other random messes, I like to set the towels on the bathroom sink or on the bed for their convenience.

 Our old guest towels were approaching 15 years old, so I decided to move those to the garage for random cleanup needs.
 I then ordered these new white and navy banded towel sets.
 Once again, they have that slightly “luxe hotel” vibe and I love that they coordinate with the room itself.
 I’m hoping they help mask just how much work our guest bathroom needs 😉 They’re so soft and have that nice fluffy feel that is so luxurious against your skin.